On the Existence of "Maia variables": Conclusions

 Extrapolating our results to the hundreds of main sequence pulsators of B/A spectral type outside of any known instability region claimed recently \citep{2023FrASS..1066750B}, we expect that most if not all of these objects can be explained in different ways as well.
 From today's point of view, there is thus no need to claim the existence of an unexplained class of variable stars in this domain of the H-R diagram, let alone call them "Maia variables" as Maia itself is not a pulsating star \citep{2017MNRAS.471.2882W}.

-\begin{acknowledgement} This study has been supported by the Scientific and Technological Research Council (TUBITAK) project 121F474.
+\begin{acknowledgement} The authors would like to thank the reviewer for useful comments and suggestions that helped to improve the publication.
+This study has been supported by the Scientific and Technological Research Council (TUBITAK) project 121F474.
 GH thanks the Polish National Center for Science (NCN) for supporting the study through grants 2015/18/A/ST9/00578 and 2021/43/B/ST9/02972.
 Horizon 2020: (OPTICON) This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 730890.
+The calculations have been partly carried out using resources provided by the Wroc\l{}aw Centre for Networking and Supercomputing (http://www.wcss.pl), Grant No 214.
 This material reflects only the authors views and the Commission is not liable for any use that may be made of the information contained therein.
-The calculations have been partly carried out using resources provided by the Wrocław Centre for Networking and Supercomputing (www.wcss.pl), Grant No 214.
 Based on observations made with the Mercator Telescope, operated on the island of La Palma by the Flemish Community, at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrof\`{\i}sica de Canarias.
-The {\it {\it TESS}} data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST).
-Funding for the {\it {\it TESS}} mission is provided by the NASA Explorer Program.
+The {\it TESS} data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST).
+Funding for the {\it TESS} mission is provided by the NASA Explorer Program.
 This work has made use of data from the European Space Agency (ESA) mission Gaia (http://www.cosmos.esa.int/gaia), processed by the Gaia Data Processing and Analysis Consortium (DPAC, http://www.cosmos.esa.int/web/gaia/dpac/consortium).
 Funding for the DPAC has been provided by national institutions, in particular, the institutions participating in the Gaia Multilateral Agreement.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.
 We are grateful to Vichi Antoci, Tim Bedding, Dominic Bowman, Don Kurtz, Nami Mowlavi and Simon Murphy for their comments on a draft version of this paper. \end{acknowledgement}

 {A\arabic{figure}}